pivotal/docs-tap/install.md

 1. Obtain you the `External IP` of your LoadBalancer via `kubectl get svc -n tap-gui`.

-2. Add the below section to your `tap-values.yml` using the below template.
+2. Add the following section to your `tap-values.yml` using the below template.
 Replace all `<PLACEHOLDERS>` with your relevant values.
+Run:

     ```yaml
     tap_gui: